jlescarlan11/krawl/docs/kanban-task.md

 ### Task FE-GEM-1: Implement Map Interaction & Pin Placement UI

-**Description:** Enable users to select a location on the Leaflet map and trigger the "Add Gem" process, passing the coordinates.
+**Description:** Enable users to select a location on the MapLibre GL JS map and trigger the "Add Gem" process, passing the coordinates.

 **Status:** `To Do`